kimho912/Java/README.md

 # This repository is for Java

-To run Ice cream shop project.
-You need Installing Apache Ant, which make runable file.
+Please see P11 to run Ice cream shop (MICE) project.

+Apache Ant is needed to run files: ant build ant clear